UIC Street Medicine, tending to a wound

 Street Medicine is not adequate primary care by itself, but is best viewed as a form of intermediate “home care”.
 In every encounter, an effort should be made to identify and refer patients to a comprehensive, longitudinal primary care relationship if none already exists or if the Street Medicine providers themselves lack capacity to fulfill that role.
 Whenever possible, communication and collaboration with other members of a patient’s health care team are priorities. "

-Founder of Street Medicine,
+TED Talk by the Founder of Street Medicine, Dr. Jim Withers

 WHY DO WE NEED STREET MEDICINE?